chamlaira/IMDB-Clone/README.md

 7. Redux state management

     The search input, search results, and viewed movies are stored using Redux.
 Please note that viewed movies are needed for the recommendation engine.
 See number 6 in this section.

+8. Vercel deployment

+    I deployed the app using Vercel.
+Go to `https://omdb-eosin.vercel.app/` to see the deployed app.

+## Assumptions and Limitations
+### Assumptions
+- I assumed backend caching was better to implement than frontend caching.
+This is because the data is shared across all clients.
+Backend caching will reduce calls to the server.
+- I used both useContext and Redux to demonstrate my knowledge on both.
+- I used SASS instead of plain CSS so I can nest, use variables and mixins, etc.
+- I chose to store the OMDB data in a vector DB for the recommendation engine, even though it might seem like overkill.
+I wanted to show I have experience in using RAG.
+Passing the plain JSON movies directly to the LLM would theoretically work as well.
+### Limitations
+- The API does not have authentication.
+- The recommendation engine results are not cleaned and parsed.
+LLM hallucinations might happen at times.